Taxes are a part of life, no matter how old you are. If you’re receiving income, you’ll be paying taxes.

 “Seniors should look for preparers that specialize in working with seniors.
 You’ll want someone who has the right experience for your particular needs and can work at a price you can afford.
 You should expect your preparer to be skilled in tax preparation and to accurately file your income tax return.
 You should trust him or her with your most personal information.”

 “Preferably your tax accountant will have at least five years of experience handling a broad set of issues.
 You should look for an accountant who has experience handling your particular type of tax return.
 Someone familiar with your business or industry is the best fit.”

 Beth Logan, enrolled agent at Kozlog Tax Advisers

 “Consider more than tax preparation.
-Look for a tax professional that will do tax planning with them.
+Look for a tax professional that will do tax planning with [you].
 There is always a concern as seniors age that they might get dementia.
-A preparer should work with the client early to make sure there is a plan in case the senior cannot handle their own finances.”
+A preparer should work with [you] early to make sure there is a plan in case [you] cannot handle [your] own finances.”